The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Methods

 Both the Latte and ELVIS on FIRE simulation suites form MW/M31-mass galaxies with realistic populations of satellite galaxies, in terms of their stellar masses and velocity dispersions (dynamical masses) \citep{Wetzel16, GarrisonKimmel19b}, radial distributions \citep{Samuel19}, and star-formation histories \citep{GarrisonKimmel19a}.
-The MW/M31-mass host galaxies in the simulations also show a range of morphologies \citep{GarrisonKimmel18, ElBadry18_gas}, with properties that broadly agree with the MW and M31, such as the stellar-to-halo mass relation \citep{Hopkins18}, disk structure and metallicity gradients \citep{Ma17, Sanderson18}, and stellar halos \citep{Bonaca2017, Sanderson2018}.
+The MW/M31-mass host galaxies in the simulations also show a range of morphologies \citep{GarrisonKimmel18, ElBadry18_gas}, with properties that broadly agree with the MW and M31, such as the stellar-to-halo mass relation \citep{Hopkins18}, disk structure \& gas mass \citep{Sanderson18}, age \& metallicity gradients \citep{Ma17}, and stellar halos \citep{Bonaca2017, Sanderson2018}.
+The papers above provide detailed properties for at least some of the hosts.
+For example, \citet{Ma17} investigated age and metallicity gradients, as well as the disk structure, of m12i. \citet{Sanderson2018} presented surface densities of both the disk and bulge, and halo stellar masses for \textit{all} simulations used in this work. \citet{Sanderson18} lists the gas masses, disk scale heights, and SFR (at $z = 0$) for m12f, m12i, and m12m.
+Several upcoming works will present gas and stellar metallicities (Bellardini et al., in prep), and the evolution of SFR across redshift (Yu et al., in prep) for all of these simulated hosts.